psimmons86/vinylvaultios2/USER_MANAGEMENT_STATUS.md

 ## Current Issues

 ### Compilation Errors
-- ❌ Underlying Objective-C module 'VinylVault' not found
+- ❌ Cannot find type 'CollaborationInvite' in scope
 - ❌ Cannot find type 'UserRole' in scope
-- ❌ Cannot find type 'CollaborationInvite' in scope

 ### Required Fixes
-1. ❌ Fix module import issues:
-   - ❌ Remove @_exported import statements that were causing errors
+1. ✅ Remove @_exported import statements that were causing errors
-   - ❌ Ensure User.swift is properly included in the project target
+2. ✅ Created UserModels.swift with public access modifiers
-   - ❌ Make User, UserRole, and CollaborationInvite types accessible to all files
+3. ❌ Need to properly import UserModels.swift in all files that use these types

 ## Implementation Status